 - 1. The committee shall have regular meetings scheduled by the Assembly leadership.
-A quorum of the committee is a majority of its members and may transact business except as limited by this rule. - 2.
-[Motions may be moved, seconded and passed by voice vote by] Except as limited by this rule, a simple majority of those present [...] may move, second and pass a motion by voice vote.

-- 3. Definite action on a bill or resolution will require a majority of the entire committee. - 4.
-A two-thirds majority of [all] the entire committee is required to reconsider action on a bill or resolution. - 5.
+A quorum of the committee is a majority of its members and may transact business except as limited by this Rule. - 2.
+Except as limited by this Rule, a simple majority of those present may move, second and pass a motion by voice vote. - 3.
+Definite action on a bill or resolution will require a majority of the entire committee. - 4.
+A two-thirds majority of the entire committee is required to reconsider action on a bill or resolution. - 5.
 Committee introduction of legislative measures which are not prefiled requires concurrence of two-thirds of the entire committee and does not imply commitment to support final passage. - 6.
 The chairman shall vote on all final action regarding bills or resolutions. - 7.
 No member of the committee may vote by proxy under any circumstances. - 8.
 A committee shall not take a vote on the question of whether to exercise its statutory authority to issue a legislative subpoena unless the chairman has informed the Speaker of the intention of the committee to consider such a question.